kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 {% endhighlight %}

-As I mentioned in the beginning, we will only have one field in our form, so we have essentially passed one instance of `Control` titled `email` as part of our form configuration object.

-Along with the name for our `Control`, we pass an array, where the first value is a string, which is the default value of this new form field control.
+What exactly happens here?
+Well, we are passing a `Control` object into our `emailForm`.
+As mentioned earlier, a `Control` corresponds to a form field, in our case we have an email input field, and here we are specifying its `Control` object.
+As with any object, it consists of key-value pairs, and here our new `Control` object has the key of `email` and value of an array with an empty string inside.
+A string inside the array is the default value for our form field.
 Since we don't want a default value, we are just passing in an empty string.

 That's great and all, but how can we map this to our HTML form in the template?
 There's only two things we need to do for that.